amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 ~~~
 {: .language-python}

-Is an obvious good first step; from there, things get a bit more complicated, as we’ll need to understand how pymediainfo creates a special class for MediaInfo track-related information.
+Is a  good first step; from there, things get a bit more complicated, as we’ll need to understand how pymediainfo creates a special class for MediaInfo track-related information.

 We won’t be going deep on classes today, but the important thing to keep in mind is that to use pymediainfo correctly, we need to first be able to direct it to the information we’re trying to gather.
 It’s essentially a weird syntax issue, but good news: we’re gonna get you started!